Jami Floyd: Retracted articles and resignation from WNYC

-In April 2022, Floyd was accused of plagiarism in 45 articles going back to 2010.
-She resigned from WNYC following the release of the report.
-She was told by WNYC management that the plagiarism was a fireable offense.
+On Monday, April 4, 2022, several news outlets reported that Floyd had been accused of plagiarism in 45 articles going back to 2010, reports Floyd denied.
+WNYC management stated that plagiarism was a fireable offense.

-On February 9th, 2023, Floyd filed suit in federal court against WNYC and its parent company, New York Public Radio, for race discrimination, retaliation, and hostile work environment.
+On February 9, 2023, Floyd filed suit in federal court against WNYC and its parent company, New York Public Radio, for race discrimination, retaliation, and hostile work environment.
+WNYC tried to dismiss the lawsuit but, in April 2024, the judge found enough facts for the case to move forward.
+In October 2024, Floyd and WNYC settled the lawsuit for an undisclosed amount.